marciogualtieri/risk_model_builder/README.md

     python manage.py test

-Which should output something similar to the following:
+Which should output something similar to the following in the terminal:

     nosetests --with-coverage --cover-package=risks --cover-erase --cover-html --cover-html-dir=reports --verbosity=1
     Creating test database for alias 'default'...